Service-Design-Studio/1d-final-project-2023-sds-2023-team-08/frontend-webapp/DBS/DBSREADME.md

 22. You will be redirected to the Fund Dispute page with all the statuses.  <br>
 23. Click on Action Required button.<br>
 24. Decide on whether you want to refund or refute. <br>
     a.
 Refund: You will not be able to change the amount transacted as the refund amount.
-It will be a full refund. <br>
+It will either be a full or partial refund depending on the fund transfer dispute reason: wrong account or wrong amount respectively. <br>
     b.
 Refute: Provide a reason for the sender as to why you decide to refute the dispute. <br>
 25. Verify the dispute details and confirm your choice. <br>